MiSTer-devel/Downloader_MiSTer/docs/download-filters.md

 ## Combining Filters
 If you want to include the global filter in another section, you can use `filter = [mister]` to include all terms under `[mister]`.

-For example, if the global filter under `[mister]` is `filter = console computer` and the `[distribution_mister]` filter is , the database-specific filter will inherit terms from the global filter and add the arcade term.
+For example, if the global filter under `[mister]` is `filter = console computer` and the `[distribution_mister]` filter is `filter = [mister] arcade`, the database-specific filter will inherit terms from the global filter and add the arcade term.
 The resulting filter will be `filter = console computer arcade`.

+downloader.ini file illustrating previous example:
 ```
+[mister]
+filter = console computer

 [distribution_mister]
 filter = [mister] arcade
 ```